Intimate part: Variations

-Considerations

-The intentional exposure of one's intimate parts is a form of exhibitionism.
-Such exposure may be subject to strict social rules, social control and even criminal justice, if it is considered to be a form of indecent exposure.
-The unintentional exposure of intimate parts (as in the case of a "wardrobe malfunction") may be connected with feelings of shame.
-For example, when actress Goldie Hawn accidentally revealed a whale tail in 2015, the American gossip website Radar Online called her the "victim of a bad wardrobe malfunction" and stated that she had "committed a major style crime."

 Intentionally touching the intimate parts of another person, even through clothing, is often associated with sexual intent.
 If this is done without the consent of the person being touched, it is considered groping, a form of sexual harassment or sexual assault.

 Alternate perspectives

 Naturism is a lifestyle choice that is characterized by the practice of nudity, both alone and in groups.
 Some naturists hold that nakedness is not automatically a sexual state and that covering areas of the body is merely a social construct: they believe that the norms of society can be upheld even when all are nude.